-The Dock company commissioned Thomas Telford, the eminent builder of canals, bridges and docks, as the chief engineer.
-His plan was for a central basin that led into east and west docks, a clever use of the relatively small space that could accommodate up to one hundred and twenty ships.
+The dock company commissioned Thomas Telford, the eminent builder of canals, bridges and docks, as the chief engineer.
+His plan was for a central basin that led into east and west docks, a clever use of the relatively small space that could accommodate up to 120 ships.
 The earth that was displaced in digging out the basins was carried upriver on barges and deposited on marshy land at Millbank, enabling Thomas Cubitt to create the new suburbs of Pimlico and Belgravia on Lord Grosvenor’s estate.

 With decreasing profits, the dock companies sought ways to reduce costs and it was the workers who suffered most.
 In the earliest days of the 19th century dockers were employed on a permanent basis.
 The coming and going of sailing ships was dependent on the weather and was unpredictable.
 Their arrival or departure could be delayed for days or even weeks, while at other times a large group of ships might arrive at the same time.
 Certain types of cargo, such as tea, wool, sugar, grain or timber were also seasonal.
 It was expensive to have a waged staff on standby, whereas as London’s population rapidly increased, particularly with poor, unemployed immigrants from Ireland and the Continent, there was at any time an abundance of available men.
 To cut costs the docks moved to employing labourers on a casual basis.
 Thereafter hundreds of men waited outside dock gates each day in the hope of a few hours work at low hourly rates in a system called ‘the call-on’.